 As your parent, I’m responsible for teaching you many crucial skills and lessons.
 I’m responsible for making sure you eat an actual fruit and/or vegetable, at least once a day.
-I’m responsible for teaching you to care for your body, and no, showers are not optional.
+I’m responsible for teaching you to care for your body and no, showers are not optional.
 I’m responsible for making sure you treat every person you meet with kindness and respect.
-I’m also responsible for guiding you towards success in life.
-So with that goal in mind, I need to be sure we are on the same page as to what success actually looks like.
+I’m responsible for guiding you towards success in life so with that goal in mind, I need to be sure we are on the same page as to what success actually looks like.

 Success isn’t having everything you want, but having everything you need.
 Success isn’t having the biggest house, it’s having a house full of love.
 Success isn’t being the last one to leave the office, it’s loving and living life out in the world.